acidgenomics/koopa/README.md

 ## Configuration

-Koopa provides automatic configuration and `$PATH` export for a number of popular bioinformatics tools.
+Koopa provides automatic configuration and `$PATH` handling for a number of popular bioinformatics tools.

 ### Aspera Connect